Adding answers or subquestions

 Different question types allow you to create advanced questions for your survey respondents.
 Adding answers and/or subquestions represent one way through which you can increase the complexity of your survey.

 To start adding answers and subquestions, click on the question you wish to edit and look for the edit answer (or subquestion) button:

 When adding an answer you have to assign each answer/subquestion a code (which can be used for ExpressionScript relevance equations, for example) and you have to enter the answer/subquestion text.

 - Position: Click the "three-lines" symbol and drag it up and down to reorder the fields.

 - Code: This is the data that will usually be exported to your spreadsheet when compiling results.
 You may choose whatever code you want (5 character maximum).
 The code can only contain standard alpha-numeric characters and has to be unique among the answer options for this question.

-- Assessment value: This field will only show if the assessments mode is activated in the survey settings (v1.81 and later).
+- Assessment value: Only for answers This field will only show if the assessments mode is activated in the survey settings.
 It can be set to a positive or negative integer value.
-For more information please check out the Assessments page.
+For more information, please check out the assessments wiki section.

-- Text/subquestion: The answer/subquestion that will be displayed.
+- Text answer/subquestion: The answer/subquestion text that will be displayed to your survey respondents.

-- Relevance: Since Limesurvey 2.06 you can enter Expression Manager relevance equations for each subquestion (available for question types using subquestions such as multiple choice or array questions).
-That way you can conditionally show/hide certain items of your question.
+- Relevance: You can enter relevance equations for each subquestion (available for question types using subquestions such as multiple choice or array questions).
+In this way, you can conditionally show/hide certain items of your question.
 The default value of "1" means that the item is always shown.
-Hint: Always check the question logic file to make sure your relevance equation has no errors.

-You can import/export labelsets, too.
-If you have a list of e.g. countries and you want to use them as answers in a dropdown list you can use export/import to get the existing data into limesurvey.
+- You can import/export label sets, too.
+For example, if you have a list of countries and you want to use them as answers in a dropdown list, you can use the export/import functionalities to get the existing data into your LimeSurvey installation.